 Remember how we said starting a business is expensive?
 As a result, many small business owners are finding ways to save money.

-Renting an office can be an unnecessary cost, especially if there are no additional employees needing a dedicated workspace.
+Renting an office can be an unnecessary cost, especially if you don’t have additional employees that need a dedicated workspace.

 6. Marketing ROI